-What should I bring to my notarial appointment?
+How do I prepare for my notarial appointment?

 - Demonstrate that you understand the document you are asking us to notarize.
 We are not allowed to explain the contents to you and we may ask you to summarize the intent of the document.
 If you are unable to demonstrate that you understand the document, then we must refuse to perform the requested notarial service;

-- Completely fill in the document with the appropriate names, places and dates, but do not sign it; you will sign at the Embassy in front of the Consular Officer.
+- Completely fill in the document with the appropriate names, places and dates, but do not sign it; you will sign at the Embassy in front of the Consul.

-If you are driving to Slovenia from Italy, Austria or Croatia, please make sure you stop at the border and purchase a vignette for your car.
+- If you are driving to Slovenia from Italy, Austria or Croatia, please make sure you stop at the border and purchase a vignette for your car.
 Using Slovene highways without a valid and properly-displayed vignette in a vehicle is considered a violation of the law; drivers may be fined between EUR 300 and 800.
-For more information, please see our page on Driving & Auto Accidents.

 - For your interview, please do not bring large bags/suitcases, nor large electronic devices, such as laptop computers or tablets, as they are not allowed within the Embassy.